Bad breath and diabetes

 When ketones rise to unsafe levels, you’re at risk of a dangerous condition called diabetic ketoacidosis (DKA).
 Symptoms of DKA include:

 - a sweet and fruity odor on your breath

 - shortness of breath or difficulty breathing

 DKA is a dangerous condition, mostly limited to people with type 1 diabetes whose blood sugars are uncontrolled.
 If you have these symptoms, seek medical help immediately.

-Managing bad breath
+Managing bad breath from diabetes

 Along with neuropathy, cardiovascular disease, and others, periodontitis is a common complication of diabetes.
 You can, however, take steps to stave off gum diseases or to lessen their severity.
 Take control with these daily tips: